-Export data from an entire system.
-The result will be stored in the \$XP_HOME/data/dump directory.
+Make a copy of all the data in an entire system.
+The result will be stored in the \$XP\HOME/data/dump directory.
 See Export and Import for more information on system dump/load.

-Attention: Performing a dump will delete version history for all data (used for version history restoration).
+Attention: Performing a dump will delete version history for all data (used for version history and snapshot restoration).